-Hive & Keeper was founded in 2015 to show off British small scale beekeepers and the unique way their honeys reflect the different place, flowers, weather and bees that make it.
+Hive & Keeper was founded in 2015 to show off British small scale beekeepers and the unique way their honeys reflect the different place, flowers, weather and bees that make them.
 We love the thrill of bringing you limited edition honeys and telling the stories behind them.

 Hive & Keeper started with the two hives I kept in my back garden in London.
 It was through my beekeeping hobby that I discovered how different their honeys tasted every time I tried them.

-That was a real eureka discovery moment and the spark for Hive & Keeper: I wanted to get back to the magic of nature by keeping honey taken from a hive separate to any other honey so you too get the same exciting eye-widening, tongue-thrilling discovery I had!
+That was a real eureka discovery moment and the spark for Hive & Keeper: I wanted to get back to the magic of nature by keeping honey taken from a hive separate to any other honey so you too could get the same exciting eye-widening, tongue-thrilling discovery I had!

 The excitement has never really gone away as, through the bees

 and beekeepers, I’ve learnt more and more about nature: I’ve stopped to study weeds

 growing in cracks, mosses on stones, flowers coming into bud and bees and

 wildlife go about their business.
 Everything we see has influenced our designs,

 our homage to the landscapes that create our honeys.

 Knowing where things come from matters